The Stochastic-Quantum Correspondence: Discussion and Future Work

-In contrast with the \emph{Everett interpretation}~\citep{Everett:1957rsfqm,Everett:1973tuwf}, also known as the \emph{\textquoteleft many worlds\textquoteright{} interpretation}, the framework presented in this paper assumes that quantum systems, like classical systems, have definite configurations in configuration spaces, and does not attempt to derive probability from non-probabilistic assumptions or grapple with fundamental aspects of personal identity in a universe continuously branching into large (and somewhat undefined) numbers of parallel worlds.
-The approach in this paper is therefore more modest, metaphysically speaking, than the Everett interpretation.
+In contrast with the \emph{Everett interpretation} (Everett 1957, 1973; Wallace 2012) , also known as the \emph{\textquoteleft many worlds\textquoteright{} interpretation}, the indivisible interpretation assumes that quantum systems, like classical systems, have definite configurations in configuration spaces and does not attempt to derive probability from non-probabilistic assumptions or grapple with fundamental aspects of personal identity in a universe continuously branching into large (and somewhat undefined) numbers of parallel worlds.
+Simply put, there are no fundamental wave functions in the indivisible interpretation, meaning that there is nothing in the ontology that branches into a multitude of worlds, so the approach taken in this paper is more metaphysically modest than the Everett interpretation.

-Neither this paper's approach nor the Everett interpretation satisfies the statistical locality criterion formulated by Bell and described in Subsection~\ref{subsec:Nonlocality}, but the Everett interpretation arguably exhibits a different notion of dynamical locality at a level of description that \emph{transcends} its individual world-branches~\citep{Wallace:2012temqtattei}.
-However, because each individual world-branch looks no more or less nonlocal than the world according to textbook quantum theory, it is not clear whether the Everett interpretation's dynamical locality is more than a metaphysical statement, nor is it easy to discern what concrete benefits it truly provides.
+Unlike \emph{stochastic-collapse theories} (Ghirardi, Remini, Weber 1986; Bassi, Ghirardi 2003) , indivisible quantum theory does not invoke any fundamental violations of unitarity and does not require introducing any new constants of nature to specify dynamical-collapse rates.
+That said, there are common threads between indivisible quantum theory and some approaches to stochastic-collapse theories that demote the wave function from having a physical status (Bedingham 2018) .\footnote{The author would like to thank an anonymous reviewer for suggesting this point.}

-Unlike \emph{stochastic-collapse theories}~\citep{GhirardiRiminiWeber:1986udmms,BassiGhirardi:2003drm}, this paper does not invoke any fundamental violations of unitarity, nor does it require introducing any new constants of nature to specify dynamical-collapse rates.
+The indivisible interpretation shares some features with the \emph{modal interpretations} (Krips 1969; Van Fraassen 1972; Vermaas, Dieks 1995; Bacciagaluppi, Hemmo 1996; Lombardi, Dieks 2021) , including an insistence that systems always have definite configurations of some kind at every moment in time, while assigning a law-like, objective role to at least some forms of probability.
+One difference between the indivisible interpretation and most of the modal interpretations, however, is the indivisible interpretation's insistence that the definite configuration of a given system is an element of a classical-looking configuration space rather than corresponding more abstractly to features of a Hilbert space.
+The indivisible interpretation also avoids some of the ontological instabilities that are a serious challenge for most of the modal interpretations (Vermaas 1999) .